Proposals for a Jewish state: Italian East Africa

+Italian Libya

+In 1904, after learning of Italy's intentions to colonize Libya, Theodor Herzl presented a proposal to King Victor Emmanuel III to divert Eastern European Jewish immigration to Ottoman Tripolitania to establish an autonomous region under Italian laws.
+Emmanuel III rejected the proposal and said that "Tripoli is home to others" and that Italy has no control over it.
+In 1907, the World Zionist Organization sought to settle Russian Jews in Libya and enable the Ottoman authorities in Tripolitania to absorb them, after learning that the Ottomans were willing to accept Jewish settlements in Jabal Akhdar in Cyrenaica.
+However, circumstances changed following the 1909 Ottoman coup d'état and the idea of a Jewish state in Cyrenaica faded away.

 Other attempts of Jewish self-governance throughout history

 The list below contains both historical moments of Jewish self-governance as well as other proposals for Jewish self-governance.
 (Note: Included in the list are: regions that had been led by Jewish monarchs; local Jewish self-governance within the context of a larger sovereign power; and proposals for Jewish states before 1948.
 It does not include majority-Jewish cities which were or currently are de facto Jewish-led like Salonika, Qırmızı Qəsəbə, Jodensavanne, and Kiryas Joel.
 It also does not contain ethnarchies, Jewish tribes like the Banu Nadir, or one-off proposals that did not garner serious consideration.)